UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 https://hackmd.io/@9GUQpanJRF6cloQ0fwyPFw/r1_ctUuqv

 The SNOW protocol is in Beta. $UMA holders should evaluate the ongoing cost and benefit of supporting this asset as a collateral if liquidity concerns are identified.
-UMA holders should take note of this collateral nature as liquidity, if the collateral changes, or if added robustness(Eg. via TWAPs) are necessary to prevent market manipulation
+UMA holders should take note of this collateral nature as liquidity, if the collateral changes, or if added robustness(e.g., via TWAPs) are necessary to prevent market manipulation

 **SNOW**:https://discourse.umaproject.org/u/Hagz48